c0y01202/Regex-made-easy/validating_an_email.md

 > Anything that is in between the the forward slash and has quotations will be picked up by the greedy search.
 The `g` flag makes the search global for all occurences.
 The `.+` denotes any character except a new line.

 >A lazy match or quantifier allows the the expression or e-mail validation to repeat a minimal number of times.
 It is enabled by the question mark character `?`.
+For example, `\w*?E` tells the expression to match zero or more word characters, but as few as needed which might be none at all, then it finally looks for `E` in any given string.

 ### Boundaries

->

-### Back-references

-### Look-ahead and Look-behind
+> Boundaries set the beginning and end of a string of letters.
+For example in `[A-Z]` the letters 'A' and 'Z' are boundaries for the string associated in the brakets.
+Word boundaries can be replaced with start-of-string and end-of-string anchors such as `[^A-Z]`.
+Applying `^` to the string in the brackets will only match `A` and not `A-Z`.

 ## Author